metalman3797/Cura-Dremel-Printer-Plugin/README.md

 5. Save this file to a SD card
 6. Insert the SD card into your IdeaBuilder 3D20
 7. Turn on the printer
-8. Select the appropriate file to print
+8. Select the appropriate file to print (currently a cura icon will be shown on the Dremel screen)
 9. Click print

 Enjoy!